 Based on research by Walter Kaiser in 1983, honey bees sleep an average of 5-8 hours at night.
-Like humans, bees follow a similar pattern of relaxed, light, and deep sleep.
-They also exhibit a relaxed posture before going to sleep, like most mammals.
+Like humans, they follow a similar relaxed, light, and deep sleep pattern.
+Bees also exhibit a relaxed posture before going into a state of slumber.

 When a bee sleeps, its body temperature will drop.
-It also appears to go into a deep form of sleep that requires brighter light to wake it up.
-These are sleep characteristics that you also see in humans.
+It also appears to go into a deep sleep that requires brighter light to wake it up.
+These characteristics are similar to what scientists see in humans.

-Researchers haven’t spent as much time looking at bumble bee sleep behavior.
+Researchers have spent less time looking at bumble bee sleep behavior.
 However, beekeepers often observe bumblebees sleeping during the day.
 They commonly note an unresponsive insect with drooped antennae.

 How to tell if a bee is sleeping

 Bees don’t have eyelids, so their eyes won’t let you know if they’re asleep.
-However, when bees reach the deep sleep stage, their thorax and abdomen tip drop down while the wings come to rest on their body.
-You’ll also know a bee is sleeping if its antennae stop moving and droop downwards.
+However, when bees reach the deep sleep stage, their thorax and abdomen drop down while the wings rest on their body.
+Its antennae stop moving and droop downwards.

 Why do bees need sleep?

 Bees need to sleep to recharge their batteries, like humans.
-If they don’t maintain a regular sleep schedule, bees suffer from reduced performance in their daily roles.
+Without a regular sleep schedule, the Apis mellifera suffers from reduced performance in daily roles.
 Simple tasks like navigating home on a different route will become a challenge.

-Reduced sleep impedes the honey bee’s ability to waggle dance.
-This is a communication method where the worker bee performs circular motions, instructing other foragers where food sources can be found.
+Reduced sleep impedes the honey bee’s ability to perform waggle dances.
+This fascinating movement is a communication method used by the worker bee.
+It performs circular motions, directing other foragers to food sources.
 Studies found that sleep-deprived bees were poor communicators and didn’t waggle dance with the same precision.

 A bee’s memory also gets affected by poor sleep patterns.
-They have a hard time locating known food sources and orientation flights take longer.
+They have difficulty locating known food sources, and orientation flights take longer.